Vidicon/weird_LD06/README.md

 Connect the 'Data out' pin to the RX pin of the FTDI adapter also connect the GND and the 5v,
 the PWM pin can be connected to ground if the speed you dont need speed control

-## protocol:
+## Protocol:

-the lidar uses the baudrate of 115200 bps
+The lidar uses the baudrate of 115200 bps
 It send msgs of 36 bytes eatch message contains:
 * Static header, 8 bytes
 * Speed, 2 bytes